littletsu/kpsync/README.md

 DROPBOX_AUTH="DROPBOX_API_KEY"
 # where the KDBX file is for syncing
 KDBX_FILE_PATH=/home/tsu/Documents/Passwords.kdbx
-# where the KDBX file is in dropbox
+# where the KDBX file is in dropbox (if it doesn't exist, it will be created)
 DROPBOX_PATH=/kpsync/Passwords.kdbx
 # whether to silence curl results or not (defaults to 0, meaning no output)
 CURL_OUTPUT=0